 Ada Covered Bridge - Spans the Thornapple River.
 The Ada Covered Bridge is a 125-foot span Brown truss covered bridge erected in 1867 in Ada, Michigan

-Fallasburg Covered Bridge – One of only three covered bridges open to vehicle traffic in Michigan, it spans 100 feet across beautiful Flat River.
+Fallasburg Covered Bridge - One of only three covered bridges open to vehicle traffic in Michigan, it spans 100 feet across the beautiful Flat River.
 Fallasburg Bridge is a 100-foot span Brown truss covered bridge, erected in 1871 in Vergennes Township, Michigan, 5 miles north of Lowell on the Flat River.

 Bowen's Mill Bridge - A quaint scale replica of the covered bridge that once crossed the Thornapple River.
 A 17-foot water wheel and 1864 Grist Mill can be viewed from the bridge, which is about 20 miles south of Grand Rapids.